1979 Rhodesian general election: Campaign

 The main question in the election campaign was how many Africans would vote in the common roll election.
 The Patriotic Front parties, Zimbabwe African National Union and Zimbabwe African People's Union, pledged to disrupt the election and called for a boycott.
 By 1979, all of Rhodesia apart from the central area between Salisbury and Bulawayo was under a form of martial law due to attacks by the Patriotic Front's armies, the Zimbabwe African National Liberation Army (ZANLA) and Zimbabwe People's Revolutionary Army (ZIPRA).

 In the event the turnout was quite respectable in Mashonaland, although somewhat depressed in Manicaland and Victoria.
 In Matabeleland South, where ZIPRA was strongest, the turnout was lowest.

 Conduct

 Neither the nine-member Freedom House observer team or any other international observer teams reported any 'serious irregularities surrounding the counting or tabulation of the poll.'
 The subsequent Freedom House report noted that all major parties which wished to participate were free to nominate candidates and that any pressures to vote for a particular party 'did not affect the final returns sufficiently to discredit the general results of the elections.'
 The report concluded that, although the election was not 'fully democratic', 'Rhodesia had never had so inclusive and free an election'.

 Results

+Graph of the party split among 100 seats.